nabilh59/smart-meter/README.md

 Now the server is running.

 2) Open another command line.
-Navigate to smart-meter\smart_meter_client and run the following command:
+Navigate to smart-meter\smart_meter_client and run the following command depending on your operating system:

   `flutter build windows`

+  `flutter build macos`

+  `flutter build linux`

 3) In file explorer, navigate to the directory printed to the command line after build is complete.